Can I drive a car after using CBD oil?

 Country/Region Legal THC limit Additional driving restrictions

-USA Varies by state Some states have zero tolerance for THC
+USA Varies by state Some states enforce zero tolerance for THC

 Germany 0.0% (zero tolerance for THC) Strict penalties for any THC detection

-Australia Varies by state Medical assessment may be required
+Australia Varies by state In some areas, a medical review may be required

 Driving after using CBD oil